 One straightforward remedy for ulcers and gastritis, which trigger bile reflux, is to drink huge amounts of water.
 Drinking enough water can clear the digestive tract of toxins and soothe the stomach in episodes of food poisoning.
 It can control the raging stomach acids and prevent inflammation of the digestive organs.
 It can also help in maintaining the balance of the bile salts that are essential for the elimination of cholesterol and unhealthy fats.

 Green tea extract mixed with drinking water suppress gastritis.
 Clean drinking water helps with the reduction of diarrhea and stomach poisoning.
 Drinking small draughts of water is very useful in arresting the symptoms early on.
-In short, using
+In short, using water, all sickness of the stomach may be cured.6

 2. Avoid Smoking And Alcohol Consumption